PaperTurtle/handpickd/README.md

 -  **Product Posting**: Allows Artisans to create new products and post them to the marketplace.

-## 🛠 Built with
+## 🧰 Built with

-### Frontend
+### 🖥️ Frontend

--  **Tailwind CSS**: Tailwind is a utility-first CSS framework that provides a comprehensive set of styling options.
+-  **[Tailwind CSS](https://tailwindcss.com/)**: Tailwind is a utility-first CSS framework that provides a comprehensive set of styling options.
 It's highly customizable and easy to use.
--  **Alpine.js**: A lightweight JavaScript framework for building interactive components.
+-  **[Alpine.js](https://alpinejs.dev/)**: A lightweight JavaScript framework for building interactive components.
 It's easy to learn and integrates seamlessly with Tailwind.
--  **Heroicons**: A set of free SVG icons from the makers of Tailwind CSS that are easy to customize and use in any project.
+-  **[Heroicons](https://heroicons.com/)**: A set of free SVG icons from the makers of Tailwind CSS that are easy to customize and use in any project.
 They're designed to pair well with Tailwind.

-### Backend
+### 🗄️ Backend

--  **Laravel**: A PHP framework for building web applications.
+-  **[Laravel](https://laravel.com/)**: A PHP framework for building web applications.
 It's fast, secure, and easy to use.
 It also provides a robust set of tools for managing database migrations and seeding.
 Laravel is the foundation of Handpickd.
 It's used to create the backend API and handle routing.
--  **MySQL**: A relational database management system that's fast, reliable, and easy to use.
+-  **[MySQL](https://www.mysql.com/)**: A relational database management system that's fast, reliable, and easy to use.
 It's used to store data for Users, Products, and Transactions.
--  **Laravel Breeze**: A lightweight authentication scaffolding for Laravel.
+-  **[Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#laravel-breeze)**: A lightweight authentication scaffolding for Laravel.
 It's used to create the authentication system for Handpickd.
 It provides a simple, minimalistic UI for user registration and login.
 It also includes password reset functionality.
+-  **[Gmail](https://mail.google.com/)**: A free email service provided by Google.
+It's used to send emails to users when they register, reset their password, or purchase a product.

+### 🧪 Testing

+-  **[Pest](https://pestphp.com/)**: Pest is a testing framework for PHP.
+It's simple, elegant, and a pleasure to use.
+It's used to test the backend API for Handpickd.

 ## 🚀 Getting Started

 To run Handpickd locally, follow these instructions:

+First, open up XAMPP and start both the Apache and the MySQL server.

+Next, navigate to the root folder of the project and open up a terminal.
+Run the following commands:

 ```shell
 # Clone the repository